vickonrails/next-starter-peacock/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## Contributing

 The best way you can contribute to peacock is by [creating issues](https://github.com/vickOnRails/next-starter-peacock/issues), reporting bugs and propose new features.
 If you're kind enough and have extra time, you can help on some features.
 Here's the simple workflow

 - Open issue to see if the feature is already worked on
 - Get go ahead to work on feature if it's not taken
 - Fork `next-starter-peacock`
 - Create your branch and do your magic
 - Send pull request
 - Pull request is merged

+The fastest way to get an answer to your question is to reach out via [Twitter](https://twitter.com/vick_onrails).
+Feel free to through a tweet or DM.